All products featured are independently selected by our editors. If you buy from a link, we may earn a commission.

 Based in Northampton and founded in 1890, Edward Green is a British shoemaker of outstanding reputation, most notably for the classic styles.

-Green only makes about 250 shoes per week, given the amount of work that goes into each and every pair, and is especially lauded for its loafers – namely the Piccadilly and Belgravia styles, which are handcrafted using some of the finest French calf leather you’ll ever find.
+Green only makes about 250 shoes per week, given the amount of work that goes into every pair, and is especially lauded for its high-end loafers – namely the Piccadilly and Belgravia styles, which are handcrafted using some of the finest French calf leather you’ll ever find.

 Berluti